Harijs Pikols

 Harijs Pikols (1903-198?) was a Latvian footballer, one of the founders of the Olimpija Liepāja football club.

 Biography

 In 1921 Pikols was among a group of young Liepāja men who founded one of the best pre-war Latvian football clubs - Olimpija Liepāja.
 Pikols was a central defender who was known for his very strong shot and who regularly scored from the penalty spot for Olimpija.
 Pikols also played 5 matches for Latvia national football team.
-With Olimpija he won 3 Latvian league titles and also the Riga Football Cup for 3 years in a row.
-In addition to football, Pikols also was played bandy (won the Latvian league) and ice hockey (second place in Latvia) with the respective Olimpija teams.
-Pikols retired from football in 1932 when he saw that the young a talented Fricis Laumanis was ready to take his place in the Olimpija defence.
+With Olimpija he won 3 Latvian league titles and also the Riga Football Cup for 3 consecutive seasons.
+In addition to football, Pikols also played bandy (won the Latvian league) and ice hockey (second place in Latvia) with the respective Olimpija teams.
+Pikols retired from football in 1932 when he saw that the young and talented Fricis Laumanis was ready to take his place in the Olimpija defence.